 Internal Audit, Compliance, Risk Management, Actuarial function, Oversight Groups and Board of Directors oversee the Company's Internal Control framework as outlined in B.1.
 Material outsourcing agreements and the role of the FIL Life Ireland Oversight Group are described in B.7.

 B.3.2.
 Compliance Function

-The Business Compliance team is part of the 2nd line of defence.
+The Compliance function forms part of the 2nd line of defence.
 It provides oversight and challenge over the business in performing their responsibilities with respect to compliance with regulatory requirements.
-Business Compliance is comprised of Business Advisory Compliance and Compliance Monitoring.